 Nissan Maxima Recalls

-The lower child seat anchors in the rear seat do not meet the location requirement as stated by the Federal Motor Vehicle Safety Standard, and may cause difficulty securing some child seats.
+The lower child seat anchors in the rear seat may not be in the correct location and may cause difficulty securing some child seats.
 If a child seat is not secured, there is an increased risk of injury in a crash.
-Dealers will replace the lower seat anchor brackets with modified ones.
-The recall began on October 17, 2005.